Barbara Woodhouse

-Barbara Kathleen Vera Woodhouse (née Blackburn; 9 May 1910 Rathfarnham, Ireland – 9 July 1988, Buckinghamshire, England) was an Irish-born British dog trainer, author, horse trainer and television personality.
+Barbara Kathleen Vera Woodhouse (née Blackburn; 9 May 1910 – 9 July 1988) was an Irish-born British dog trainer, author, horse trainer and television personality.
 Her 1980 television series Training Dogs the Woodhouse Way made her a household name.
 Among her catch phrases were "walkies" and "sit!"
 She was also known for her "no bad dogs" philosophy.

-Life
+Life and career

 Barbara Blackburn was born on 9 May 1910 at St Columba's College in Rathfarnham, County Dublin, Ireland, to an Irish family.
 She grew up there until her father, the warden (headmaster) of the school, died suddenly in 1919.

 As described in her autobiography, the family moved to Brighton, England, a few weeks later, and afterwards to Headington in Oxford, where Woodhouse attended Headington School.
 In 1926, she became the only female student at the Harper Adams Agricultural College in Shropshire.

 After returning to Oxford to start Headington Riding School and Boarding Kennels, she married her first husband, Allan George Mill, in August 1934 and moved with him to spend more than three years in Argentina training horses.
 The marriage ended in divorce and she returned to Headington.

 In the 1930s, Barbara became a dog breeder and ran kennels until about 1960.
 Meanwhile, she married a second husband, Michael Woodhouse, in 1940 and moved to Wiltshire and had three children, Pamela, Patrick and Judith.
 She first appeared on television as a contestant on What's My Line, where panellists failed to guess her occupation.
 She also appeared on CBS 60 Minutes.
 Her 1980 BBC series made her a television personality at the age of 70.
-She continued to appear on television regularly until she died on 9 July 1988 at the age of 78.
+She continued to appear on television regularly until her death in 1988.

 Woodhouse's autobiographical books include Talking to Animals and No Bad Dogs.
 She firmly believed there were "no bad dogs", just bad owners and defined it to mean dogs without genetic problems:

 Some people get dogs they don't deserve; hereditary faults play havoc with some dogs, and the poor owner can do nothing.
 I think if the faults are too great, it is kinder to put a bad dog to sleep after training and possibly veterinary advice have failed.

-Woodhouse died in July 1988 after suffering from a stroke.
+Woodhouse died on 9 July 1988, at the age of 78, after suffering from a stroke.